-If we are going to have a better society for today and the future, it is necessary to teach our kids moral values in school.
-One of the best ways to do this is to expose our children at the earliest age in school to positive role models in our society.
+If we are going to have a better society for today and the future, it is necessary to teach our children moral values in school.
+One of the best ways to do this is to expose our kids at the earliest age in school to positive role models in our society.
 This article first examines the qualities of both positive and negative role models and then suggests ways that schools can help students connect with exemplary role models.

 What Is a Role Model?

 Role models are people who play a big part in the lives of students.
 Students look up to these persons and try to follow their actions.
 For one reason or another, they are heroes to kids for what they have accomplished.
 In the world today, as we all know, some role models exert a very positive influence on students' lives.
 Unfortunately, there are also many people as role models who have an extremely negative influence on kids' lives.

 When I was a young boy, Superman was one of my first heroes and role models.
 I remember watching Superman every day on TV, and marveling at how he was "faster than a speeding bullet, more powerful than a locomotive, and able to leap tall buildings with a single bound."
 I was even more spellbound by how he could fly, and in fighting for truth, justice, and the American way, always could defeat the "bad guys."
 I sent in for his shirt, and after receiving it in the mail, I wore it with the big "S" proudly to school as much as I could.

 Cowboys like The Lone Ranger, Gene Autry, and Roy Rogers were also my role models and heroes.
 I especially liked The Lone Ranger, because he always fought for truth and justice and came out on top against the villains.
 It was so exciting listening to his early radio programs in the early 1950s.